 Summary

-The Excel FORECAST.ETS.STAT function returns a particular statistical value relating related to time series forecasting with the FORECAST.ETS function.
+The Excel FORECAST.ETS.STAT function returns a particular statistical value related to time series forecasting with the FORECAST.ETS function.
 The statistic_type argument determines which statistic is returned by FORECAST.ETS.STAT.

 Purpose